brycewray/hugo-site/content/posts/2021/12/fetching-remote-stuff-hugo-0-90-plus.md

 [^2]:	For more on how I started using Cloudinary’s generous free tier to host this site’s images, please see also my post, “[Transformed](/posts/2020/07/transformed).”

-[^4]:	You also may wish to refer to “[Gems in the rough #11](/posts/2021/11/gems-in-rough-11),” in which I explained the reason for that `style` stuff in the code segment.
+[^simpler]: This is simpler than what I originally put in this post because I’m now excluding some host-specific stuff that’s likely irrelevant to anybody else.

-[^5]:	If you compare this to the earlier version of the shortcode, please note that I’m using `background` here rather than the previous `background-image`.
+[^shortcode]:	If you compare this to the earlier version of the shortcode, please note that I’m using `background` here rather than the previous `background-image`.
 That’s because, this time, the HTML is calling to data rather than an image file.
-Also, I put the `background-size` and `background-repeat` information in the `style`, rather than using previously set utility classes, because—well, it just worked better that way, and for reasons I honestly don’t know.
+Also, I put the `background-size` and `background-repeat` information in the element, rather than using previously set utility classes, because—well, it just worked better that way, and for reasons I honestly don’t know. (**Update, 2021-12-18**: This now uses inline styling rather than the more convoluted way I did it originally, and thus would run afoul of a truly strict [Content Security Policy](https://content-security-policy.com).)